miyako/onnx-genai/index.md

 #### Abstract

 [**ONNX** (Open Neural Network eXchange)](https://github.com/onnx/onnx) is an open-source standard to represent machine learning models.
-Unlike the GGUF format which requires an inference engine for every model architecture as well as hardware optimisation for every chip architecture, ONNX is **framework agnostic** since the file contains the **computation graph of the neural network**.
+Unlike the GGUF format which requires an inference engine designed for every model architecture and hardware optimisation engineered for every chip architecture, ONNX is **framework agnostic** because the model file contains the **computation graph of the neural network**.

 #### Usage